Anti-mask protester draws attention, concern from school community, Lawrence drivers

 A protester has added his anti-mask message to the morning routine at Sunset Hill Elementary School, leading some in the Lawrence community to express concerns for safety.

-On Tuesday morning, two reporters from the Times observed morning drop-off at the school.
+On Tuesday morning, two reporters observed morning drop-off at the school.
 The scene vacillated between busy and chaotic with the occasional honk or shout from passersby, as well as the bickering between the single protester and two counter-protesters, one holding cardboard signs that read “Masks save lives thank you!” and “Science helps us do the right thing.”

 Advertisement